containers/containertoolbx.org/doc.md

 ### From a Container

-Another possibility is to create a custom Toolbx image from an existing Toolbx container by using `podman commit --squash`.
+Another possibility is to create a custom Toolbx image from an existing container by using `podman commit --squash`.
+The easiest is to use a Toolbx container, instead of any OCI container.

 Here's how to create a custom image similar to the one above, but based on a Toolbx container created from the built-in `ubuntu-toolbox:{{ page.ubuntu-version }}` image available from `quay.io/toolbx`.